APSA Distinguished Award for Civic and Community Engagement

 The APSA Distinguished Award for Civic and Community Engagement honors significant civic or community engagement activity by a political scientist, alone or in collaboration with others, which explicitly merges knowledge and practice and goes beyond research to have an impact outside of the profession or the academy.

-The award is presented at the APSA Annual Meeting and carries a $1,000 honorarium and funds for the recipient to organize an activity to advance civic and community engagement at the following year's Annual Meeting.
+The award, supported by the Ivywood Foundation, is presented at the APSA Annual Meeting and carries a $1,000 honorarium and funds for the recipient to organize an activity to advance civic and community engagement at the following year's Annual Meeting.

 Honored work will demonstrate benefit to the public, including, but not limited to: enhancing democratic processes and outcomes; improving civic engagement; or practically addressing contemporary policy issues and conflicts through work with civic or community groups, or government institutions at any level and in any country.
 Such work could involve the crafting of innovative collaborations between scholars and non-academic institutions and entities.
 It is through such work of direct and clearly elaborated public relevance that our discipline will build the community-informed research and practically-focused partnerships between academics and non-academic entities (advocacy and community organizations, policymakers, etc.) that will help to address issues of social importance within our communities, states, nations, and the broader globe.